PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 And PDFs are fixed-layout documents, meaning that regardless of what device, operating system, or screen size a reader uses, a PDF always renders exactly the same.

-Herein, however, lies one of its biggest drawbacks.
+Herein, however, lies one of the PDF's greatest downsides.

 Fixed-layout means that documents designed for desktop or print, will be extremely difficult to use on a mobile device, requiring zooming in and panning around.